AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

     never displayed and save operation will be done through auto-save or through the keyboard by pressing Ctrl+S.

-The second callback parameter is a Javascript function returning a Promise which either resolves or fails with a response object containing code and data.
+The second callback parameter is a JavaScript function returning a Promise which either resolves or fails with a response object containing code and data.
 The function parameters include: